 Provide information about work or educational activities the person must or may pursue to meet the requirements.

-Help the person identify goals and activities that will lead to family economic security.
+Help the person identify goals and activities that will lead to financial self-sufficiency.

 Make an appointment for an appropriate contracted program for persons who are not working their required number of hours or are not in an approved education or skills training activity, unless the person is exempt or has good cause.
 The appointment should fit the person’s schedule and current education, training, or part-time work activities.